giuliachiola/super-blog-content/til/shell/shell-cheatsheet.md

 ---
 title: Shell cheatsheet
 abstract: Few commands to speed up development using the shell.
-quote: Be kind whenever possible.
-It is always possible.
+quote: Be kind whenever possible. <br class="u-ty-break-t">It is always possible.
 quoteAuthor: Dalai Lama

 date: 2020-05-04